ADHD in Children (cont.)

 Are there ADHD tests?
 How do physicians diagnose ADHD in children?

 In order for a child to receive an ADHD diagnosis, he or she must demonstrate six symptoms of inattention or six symptoms of combined hyperactivity and impulsivity, while an older teen or adult need only exhibit five of either group of symptoms.
 The symptoms should start before 12 years of age, be present in more than one setting (for example, home and school), be severe enough to cause problems for the individual, and not be able to be better explained by another condition for the diagnosis of ADHD.
-There are three kinds of ADHD: predominately inattentive type, predominately hyperactive/impulsive type, and the combined (inattentive, hyperactive, and impulsive) type.
+There are three kinds of ADHD: predominately inattentive presentation, predominately hyperactive/impulsive presentation, and the combined (inattentive, hyperactive, and impulsive) presentation.